smly/mjai.app/README.md

-🚨The competition server (mjai.app) is currently suspended and will be reopened in the end of July 2023.
+🚨[AI Jansou](https://mjai.app) is currently suspended and will be reopened in the end of July 2023.
 Please stay tuned!🚨

 # mjai-simulator